I have some news… I have a new job!

 It made me even sadder to leave them.
 I’m excited about the prospect of working with a new company, and I know that career-wise, this is the right move for me, as I had reached a plateau in my old position, and wasn’t really progressing, but I did feel a little heartbroken to leave behind such colleagues.
 For all that I worked ‘in a team’ as a doctor, I never felt true team spirit until I met them.
 Sure, I worked with great people with whom I got on well, and it was always very diverse and multidisciplinary, but I think it is a very rare thing to work with a bunch of highly intelligent people, with vastly different skill sets and backgrounds, who complement each other perfectly, bring out the best in each other, encourage creative thinking within one another, support each other and build strong friendships outside work.
 I don’t think it’s just a medical thing – it’s difficult to have such a serendipitous combination of factors in any industry, I believe.
 I feel truly lucky and humbled to have tasted it, even for short time.
 They made work fun.

-I must also thank my bosses as well.
 I’ll never forget that they gave me – a lost and very confused doctor – a chance to do something else with her life.
 This job gave me the space to learn and grow, and figure out what I like and what I am good at.

 My new job is going to be quite a different working experience, as it’s all remote working.
 I’m not sure how I feel about working from home full time… (Will I get bored?
 Am I going to go stir crazy?
 How do I keep myself motivated?)